felipecosta09/aws-modernization-with-cloud-one-network-security/content/30_Integrating_AWS_and_C1NS/33_Deploying_Network_Security.md

 ![C1NS1](/images/deploy_protec_20.png)

 ---
-> **Et voila, we just generated completed the deployment of the Cloud One - Network Security Appliance in our AWS enviornment** 🤩 :cloud: 🤖 :rocket:
+> **Et voila, we just generated completed the deployment of the Cloud One - Network Security Appliance in our AWS environment** 🤩 :cloud: 🤖 :rocket: